Hackman, Lucina

 Biography

-I am currently employed at the Leverhulme Centre for Forensic Science, University of Dundee as Principal Investigator Education and Training in forensic science, prior to this I worked at the award winning Centre for Anatomy and Human Identification as a Senior Lecturer in charge of MSc courses.
-I also ran the award-winning National UK DVI training.
-I taught undergraduate and postgraduate students and supervised their research projects as well as providing input into both senior police and SOCO training courses.
+Prof Lucina Hackman is Professor of Forensic Anthropology and is currently employed at the award winning Centre for Anatomy and Human Identification as Head of Discipline.
+She teaches both undergraduate and postgraduate students and supervises their research projects as well as providing input into both senior police and SOCO training courses.
+She ran the award-winning National UK DVI training.

-I have given expert evidence in both Scottish and English courts on a number of occasions in relation to both trauma analysis, identification and age estimation.
-I have been recognised as a member of the Home Office, UK Disaster Victim Identification response capability.
-I am a Fellow of the Royal Anthropological Institute and a Member of the Royal Society of Biology.
-I am chair of the Forensic Anthropology committee for the Royal Anthropological Institute and I am professionally accredited at FA1 Level with the Royal Anthropological Institute of Great Britain and Ireland (RAI) and am a registered forensic expert on the forensic expert database of the National Crime Agency
+Prof Hackman is a consultant on the Virtual Anthropology Service run by the University of Dundee providing coverage for police forces throughout Scotland and N. Ireland on a daily basis and has given expert evidence in both Scottish and English courts on a number of occasions in relation to both trauma analysis, identification and age estimation.
+She is recognised as a member of the Home Office, UK Disaster Victim Identification response capability and is a Fellow of the Royal Anthropological Institute and a Chartered Forensic Anthropologist and is a registered forensic expert on the forensic expert database of the National Crime Agency.

 Expertise related to UN Sustainable Development Goals